istefanis/controllio/README.md

 - The app is deployed [here](https://istefanis.github.io/controllio)

-### Locally
+### Locally with CDN (default)

+1. Download the repo

-- Download the repo, and just load the app using a development server
+2. Load the app using a development server

+### Locally with NPM

+1. Install [Node.js®](https://nodejs.org) if you don't have it

+2. Download the repo

+3. Search the codebase for the string `to run with NPM` (4 occurences excluding this one).
+Follow the respective guideline in each occurence to slightly modify the code, so that it uses NPM dependencies

+4. Open your terminal at the main project directory, and run `npm install` to download the dependencies locally

+5. Run `npm start` to load the app via [Parcel](https://parceljs.org/) (stop via `Ctrl+C`)

 ## User Guide